adobe/OSAS/README.md

 * ***relative_threshold:*** Minimum relative value for occurrences to trigger alert for

 **MultinomialFieldCombiner**
 * This type of LabelGenerator handles fields with discreet value sets and build advanced features by combining values across the same dataset entry.
 It computes the probability of seeing a specific value and alerts based on relative and absolute thresholds.
+If `group_by` is specified, this label generator will compute statistics for target values by first creating buckets.

 Params
 * ***field_names:*** What fields to combine